How do I determine my gross annualized pay?

-Take your hourly rate and multiply that by 2,080 hours to convert to gross annualized pay.
-Look up your gross annualized pay on the program charts (PDF) to determine the amount of pay reduction and Personal Flex Time.
+First, determine your gross annualized pay using the steps on the Gross Annualized Pay guidance document (PDF).
+Next, determine your amount of pay reduction and Personal Flex Time using the flex day charts (PDF).
 If you work part-time, you will receive the same number of days of Personal Flex Time but prorated by your FTE.

 Yes, faculty, including adjunct faculty, are included in the University of Arizona's Furlough and Furlough-Based Salary Programs.
 Limited-term adjunct faculty and graduate students are not participating in the programs.

-Will supplemental compensation or other professional services (OPS) pay be subject to the program?
+Are supplemental compensation or other professional services (OPS) pay subject to the program?

-No, supplemental compensation and OPS will not be impacted.
+No, supplemental compensation and OPS are not impacted.

-Will faculty be able to take some of their Personal Flex Time on teaching days?
+Are faculty able to take some of their Personal Flex Time on teaching days?

 Faculty are expected to take Personal Flex Time in such a manner that it doesn’t affect their teaching responsibilities.
 Personal Flex Time may be taken in hourly increments to facilitate scheduling.
 Faculty will need to work with their department heads to accommodate the needs of the department.

-How will Personal Flex Time affect service and research responsibilities?
+How does Personal Flex Time affect service and research responsibilities?

 Faculty will need to work with their department heads to review service, research, and teaching responsibilities.
 Decisions should be made that are feasible for both the faculty member and the department.

-How will Personal Flex Time be administered for faculty who teach five days per week?
+How is Personal Flex Time administered for faculty who teach five days per week?

 Faculty should consider taking Personal Flex Time in hourly increments that can accommodate a teaching schedule.
 Faculty will need to work with their department heads in scheduling Personal Flex Time to accommodate the needs of the department and teaching responsibilities.